Photo by Nina Robinson/The Verbatim Agency/Getty Images

-Originally published on February 23, 2018
+Originally published on February 23, 2018.
+Last revised September 20, 2023.

-Talking about sensitive issues like abortion can be tough.
+Talking about abortion can be tough.
 While we’re all entitled to our own opinions, we’re not entitled to our own facts.
 Knowing the answers to common questions about abortion can help you offer the information and support your clients need to make the best decisions for themselves and their families.

 - Is abortion safe?